-As outlined below, the OMS framework is made up of 24 elements representing key operational focus areas covering all aspects of successful operations, and the 24 elements reflect an integrated approach toward achieving operational excellence.
-Each element consists of a high-level expectation statement that outlines the Company's commitment to the operational focus area as well as a set of requirements summarizing commitments to be fulfilled by Operations and Engineering, which satisfy internal standards and align with external regulations.
+The OMS framework is made up of 24 elements representing key operational focus areas covering all aspects of successful operations, and the 24 elements reflect an integrated approach toward achieving operational excellence.
+Each element consists of a high-level expectation statement that outlines the Company's commitment to the operational focus area as well as a set of requirements summarizing commitments to be fulfilled by the Company's Operations and Engineering department, which satisfy internal standards and align with external regulations.